Plastic Pollution Has Reached A New Low: The Deep Ocean

-Studying these animals and their ecosystem has proved incredibly challenging, as humans cannot survive in these conditions to collect samples.
+Studying deep sea animals and their ecosystem has proved incredibly challenging, as humans cannot survive in these conditions to collect samples.
 Additionally, efforts to trawl and bring organisms to the surface have incredibly low odds of success.
 Even when researchers do find an organism, the pressure change from the deep-sea to the surface can cause massive damage to the animal, making them next to impossible to study further.

 One study attempted to overcome these logistical issues by bringing the lab to the ocean.
-They deployed deep-sea landers equipped with trappers in the Kermadec and Marianas trenches, both in the Pacific.
-Using these, researchers were able to collect samples and data from areas of the world no human has ever reached.
+The researchers deployed deep-sea landers equipped with trappers in the Kermadec and Marianas trenches, both in the Pacific.
+Using these, they were able to collect samples and data from areas of the world no human has ever reached.

 Both trenches were found to contain unusually high levels of two major POPs: PCBs and PBDEs.
 Of the two trenches, the Marianas was shown to harbor the highest levels of POPs, possibly due to its proximity to the ‘Great Pacific Garbage Patch’, an area of over half a million square miles of collected plastics, debris, and chemical waste.
 PCB levels were found to be fifty times higher in organisms in the Marianas Trench than in those which live in the Liaohe River, one of the most polluted rivers in China.

 For animal advocates, this study highlights the crisis our ocean’s ecosystems are currently experiencing.
 The massive volume of pollution humanity is generating and irresponsibly dumping is accumulating in places we once thought of as untouchable.
 Hopefully, with more data, we’ll begin to understand how POPs will affect the unique and specialized organisms who call these trenches home, and how we can go about reversing or mitigating some of the damage caused by them.